dgromer/ue4-misc/README.md

 ### TeleportToTarget

-Teleport the pawn of the first player to the location of the given target (e.g. [Target Point](https://docs.unrealengine.com/latest/INT/Engine/Actors/TargetPoint/))
+Teleport the pawn of the first player to the location of a given target (e.g. [Target Point](https://docs.unrealengine.com/latest/INT/Engine/Actors/TargetPoint/) actor)

 ![TeleportToTarget](Blueprints/teleport_to_target.png)